clarklindev/blender-complete-blender-creator-learn-3D-modelling-for-beginners/README - Section 05-rigging-and-animation.md

 - inset (i) moves edges closer to sides
 - boundary (b) to exclude inset for mirror
 - BUT is easier to separate screen from tv -> select -> right click -> separate
+- stack is important, mirror should usually be first
+- then subsurface modifier

 ## 79 blob man
 ## 80 rig ready meshes